-Founding President of AIRES
+Founding Chairman and CEO of AIRES

 Aaron is a fourth-year Cybernetics (CaSB) major and Philosophy minor at UCLA focusing on the ethics and morality of artificial intelligence in healthcare.
-He will be teaching at UCLA next spring in AI Ethics.
+He will be teaching at UCLA this spring in AI Ethics.
 After graduating, he plans to pursue his M.D. and continue advocating the importance of ethics in AI.
 During his free time, Aaron loves to cook, freelances as a private tutor, enjoys spending time with family, and discovering new coffee shops/boba shops/foodie places throughout LA.

 Victoria is a second year pre-psychobiology major with a minor in global health.
 She has studied in Australia, Taiwan, and the Bay Area, and is planning to pursue a career in healthcare in the future.
 Victoria is involved in USAC Office of the President, Care Extenders at Ronald Reagan Hospital, and Residential Life here at UCLA.
 During her free time, Victoria likes to hike, run, bake, and go on food adventures in LA.